thephpleague/oauth2-server/auth-server-implicit.md

     $publicKeyPath
 );

-// Enable the authentication code grant on the server with a token TTL of 1 hour
+// Enable the implicit grant on the server with a token TTL of 1 hour
 $server->enableGrantType(
-    new \League\OAuth2\Server\Grant\AuthCodeGrant(
-        $authCodeRepository,
-        $refreshTokenRepository,
-        $userRepository,
-        new \DateInterval('PT10M')
+    new ImplicitGrant($userRepository),
-    ),
     new \DateInterval('PT1H')
 );
 {% endhighlight %}